 Through the years, their donations have purchased critical items such as land, artifacts, media for park libraries, period costumes for living history demonstrations and reenactments, signage and exhibits, facility renovations and upgrades, interpretive tools and programs, staff training programs, and much more.
 Donations also have funded archeological, historical, and cultural research programs that have had a direct impact on the parks and their interpretive programs.

-Today, they partner with 175 of the nation’s most significant cultural, historical, and recreational destinations in 34 states, the District of Columbia, Puerto Rico, and the United States Virgin Islands.
+Today, they partner with 175 of the nation's most significant cultural, historical, and recreational destinations in 34 states, the District of Columbia, Puerto Rico, and the United States Virgin Islands.
 They operate museum stores and donate the proceeds from every sale to the partners they serve.
 Since their founding, they have contributed more than $105 million to park partners in support of vital educational programs.
-Click here to learn more about how donations benefit the visitors of America’s national parks and other public trusts.
+Donations to Eastern National benefit the visitors of America's national parks and other public trusts.